Yeimyqv/Inventario-Biomedica-UNAB2/replit.md

 - July 18, 2025: Initialized database with 15 sample biomedical engineering subjects including proper codes and active status tracking
 - July 18, 2025: Enhanced administrative module with complete edit and delete functionality - added professional modal forms with validation, search functionality, and proper foreign key constraint handling
 - July 18, 2025: Implemented data integrity protection - users with active loans cannot be deleted, but users with only returned loans can be safely deleted
+- July 18, 2025: Replaced user deletion with activation/deactivation system - users can now be marked as inactive instead of deleted, providing better data integrity and audit trails
+- July 18, 2025: Updated all user queries to filter for active users only - inactive users are hidden from lending interfaces, autocomplete, and user selection dropdowns while remaining visible in administrative interface

 ## User Preferences